benyap/exceptional-errors/README.md

  */
 new EError(message: string, error: Cause)

 /**
- * Create an EError instance with the given message and cause.
+ * Create an EError instance with the given message and options.
- * The message of the causing error will be appended to this error's message.
+ * The message of the causing error, if provided, will be appended
+ * to this error's message.
  *
  * @param message The error message.
  * @param options Data to pass to the error, such as `cause` and `info`.
  */
 new EError(message: string, options: { cause?: Cause, info?: T })

+/**
+ * Create an EError instance with the given options and an empty message.
+ */
+new EError(options: { cause?: Cause, info?: T })

+/**
+ * Create an EError instance with the given cause and an empty message.
+ */
+new EError(error: Cause)
 ```

 ### Properties on an `EError` instance